Oregon guard Ionescu expected to be No. 1 pick in WNBA draft - WHIZ News

 Draft prospects will be in their own homes instead of a central location and the WNBA Commissioner Cathy Engelbert will be announcing selections from her home.
 The WNBA sent a care package to many of the top picks with hats of all 12 teams, a WNBA sweatshirt, confetti and a few other items.

-Coaches and general managers are spread through the country — with Chicago coach in Spain, so they are setting up virtual war rooms instead of gathering in their own team facilities.
+Coaches and general managers are spread through the country — with Chicago coach — in France, so they are setting up virtual war rooms instead of gathering in their own team facilities.

 The Liberty and Wings basically control the draft with half of the 12 first-round picks between them after a series of trades over the last year.
 New York has the No 1, 9 and 12 picks; Dallas the No. 2, 5 and 7 picks.